 CrypticRock.com – Yes, times have changed a lot in the music business.
 Last question.
 CrypticRock also covers movies, particularly Horror and Sci-Fi.
 If you are a fan of either genre, do you have any favorites?

-John Lodge – I am actually into stars, NASA; I love all of that.
+John Lodge – I am actually into stars, and NASA; I love all of that.
 I was very involved at one time with the UFO Society out of Arizona; that was all really good times.
 I grew up with all of that, as well as Science Fiction; I just love it.

 CrypticRock.com – Very cool.
 And your daughter, Emily Lodge, is a filmmaker, yes?

 John Lodge – Yes, she has made television series and she was involved with a great movie called Brassed Off (1997) – which is very English, but a very big cult movie.
 She was looking after Michael Palin from Monty Python for the series Michael Palin’s Hemingway Adventure.
-She went to George Lucas school and did a master’s degree in Fine Arts.
+She went to George Lucas School and did a master’s degree in Fine Arts.
 I have a very creative daughter.
 My son is in marketing in America, he looks after my website.
 We are all a big family here.

 No comment